 Clarrie came to the club in 1961 winning the best clubman award for the whole club and the best utility player for the reserves.
 In 1961 Clarrie was elected as cptain of the VFA reserves team which played a combined team from the mountain districts.
 He went on to win the reserves best & fairest in 1962.
 23 senior games but many more reserves.
 He joined the club committee in 1979 through to 1990, he organised various half time events to amuse the crowd such as kicking contests and junior games from local schools.
 He was our clubs junior development officer and took on running the 3rds as coach, assistant coach and team manager for 10 years.
 As junior development officer he coached under age teams in the VFA organised night series which included U12, U14 and U16.
 The VFA took him on to select the North V South 3rds representative teams Clarrie was a selector of the team of the century and he was made a life member in 1984.

 Alan came on board with the club in 1984 assisting with our 3rds team.
 He joined the senior committee in 1987 but his main interests remained with our younger players.
 He was manager in the 3rds in 1988 premiership as well as looking after their property, also to raise funds for the thirds the club gave the kiosk to them so they could find finance themselves, Alan took a large part of this.
-Alan took on the role of property steward in 1990 and has held (or wont let go) the position through to this day, he was elected vice president in 1995-6 and was elected a life member of the club in 1993 and in 2007 he received the Lloyd Moss Trophy.
+Alan took on the role of property steward in 1990 and has held the position through to 2016.
+He was elected vice president in 1995-6 and was elected a life member of the club in 1993 and in 2007 he received the Lloyd Moss Trophy.
 In 2008 was elected a club director and in 2009 vice president.

 Mick came to the club in 1968 as a player from Richmond, unfortunately received a severe facial injury after only 4 games that season and was not able to play the rest of the year.
 In 1969 he was appointed senior coach and he immediately set the example of discipline, and fitness and demanded it of all creating the respect of players and officials.
 The team reached the finals but after leading the field all season dropped both games and were out.
 The disappointment of the previous year was passed and with a few new local players the side rejuvenated itself into a powerhouse respected by all, going on to win the 1970 premiership the first in 42 years.
 Mick again played an inspirational role having a severe facial wounds led the team home.
 Dedication, teamwork and desperation were Micks trademarks.
 He coached on in first division through 1971-2 winning the club best and fairest award, but the club struggled with the lack of players for success.
 He moved to Port Melbourne to play in a flag.
 Mick was selected in the clubs team of the century and he made a wonderful contribution to our clubs history.